mark-watson/Java-AI-Book/manuscript/ner_dbpedia.md

 As a personal research project I have collected a large set of mapping of entity names (e.g., people's names, city names, names of music groups, company names, etc.) along with a mapping to the DBPedia URI for each entity.
 I have developed libraries to use this data in [Common Lisp](https://leanpub.com/lovinglisp), [Haskell](https://leanpub.com/haskell-cookbook), and Java.
 Here we use the Java version of this library.

-The Java library is found in the directory **ner_dbpedia*.
+The Java library is found in the directory **ner_dbpedia** in the GitHub repository.
 The raw data for these entity to URI mappings are found in the directory **ner_dbpedia/dbpedia_as_text**.

-This example shows the use of a standard Java and Maven packaging technique: building a JAR file that contains resource files.
+This example shows the use of a standard Java and Maven packaging technique: building a JAR file that contains resource files in addition to compiled Java code.
 The example code will read the required data resources from the JAR file (or the temporary **target** directory during development).
 This will make the JAR file self contained when we use this example in later chapters.

 ## DBPedia Entities